K-State graduation year: 2003

 Describe the process of choosing your major:

 When I started college I was very confident that I wanted to go into medicine to be a medical doctor.
 However, as school progressed I had a difficult time staying competitive for medical school and struggled with my science classes.
-My junior year I took a course in genetics.
-That class finally made me stop to reconsider my goals.
+My junior year I took a course in genetics which finally made me stop to reconsider my goals.
 I got the first D of my entire life in that class.
-The worst part was that I had put in a ton of effort to get a good grade.
-No matter how much I studied, I just did not get it.

 I happened to be working at the Academic and Career Information Center at the time and started thinking about how I might figure out an alternative career, especially since it was so emotionally difficult for me to consider an alternative to medicine.
 One day my supervisor suggested that I think about the reasons I wanted to be a doctor.
 When I looked at my list I realized that ALL of the reasons had to do with the relationship to the patient.
 I thought a long time about my interests and abilities as well as some limitations to changing majors.
 I decided that I did not want to add any more time to my schooling for financial reasons, so I needed to pick a major that I could still finish within the next two years.